 Purity is at the forefront of Pique’s priorities.
 Pique uses an internationally renowned third-party lab based in Switzerland that has operations world-wide & specifically specializes in teas & plants.
 This third-party testing is huge & not something many, if any, other tea brands commit to or invest in.
 Pique also has direct relationship with their tea farmers & have personally visited their farms to ensure their tea continues to meet their high-quality & purity standards.

-As soon as you try Pique Tea, you can immediately tell the tea is at the highest of quality too.
-Both Pique Tea items I’ve tried, the Hibiscus Beauty Elixir & Sun Goddess Matcha, are incredibly flavorful & taste lovely.
-Not only do they taste pure, but they also don’t contain any filler ingredients such as natural flavors, preservatives, sugar, or artificial sweeteners, which I really love.
+As soon as you try Pique, you can immediately notice the quality.
+Not only do their teas taste pure, but they also don’t contain any filler ingredients such as natural flavors, preservatives, sugar, or artificial sweeteners, which I really love.

-Finally, Pique Tea on the go packets eliminate prep work!
+Finally, Pique’s on the go packets eliminate prep work!
 You can enjoy them on the go or at home with zero prep, just by tearing open the packet & pouring it into water, which makes it very accessible & much cheaper (& healthier) than grabbing something at Starbucks.

-You can enjoy Pique Tea either hot or cold!
+You can enjoy Pique’s teas either hot or cold!

-Pique Tea can found in some Whole Foods, Erewhon, Wegmans, & HEB retail stores.
-My recommendation would be to purchase online directly from the Pique Tea website.
+Pique can found in some Whole Foods, Erewhon, Wegmans, & HEB retail stores.
+My recommendation would be to purchase online directly from the Pique website.

-I hope the list of the pros & cons of hibiscus tea was helpful in case you’ve been wanting to try this herbal tea!
-While there are many benefits of drinking hibiscus tea, it’s definitely not for everyone, so it’s best to be informed before incorporating it into your wellness routine!
+I hope this list of hibiscus tea pros & cons was helpful in case you’ve been wanting to try this amazing herbal tea!
+While there are many health benefits of drinking hibiscus tea, it’s definitely not for everyone, so it’s best to be informed before incorporating it into your wellness routine!

 Have you tried Hibiscus Tea?
 Would love to hear your thoughts!